PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 ```

 ### Content element: TemplateFile
-Specify one or more template files (using wildcards, as with the file element) to copy and expand under the destination folder.
+Specify one or more template files (using wild cards, as with the file element) to copy and expand under the destination folder.
 Expansion is done by looking through the file and expanding out any Plaster parameters that are found.

 Available attributes for this content element:
 - `source`      - Specifies the relative path to the file in the template's root folder.